-- Incorrect supply voltage - at least one of the 2 supply voltages is not operating - the internal supply voltage is not operating - When you operate the device outside of the user-specified temperature threshold values - ▶ When you operate the device outside of the user-specified humidity threshold values - Events for ring redundancy Loss of the redundancy (when the device operates in the Ring Manager mode) In the default setting, ring redundancy monitoring is inactive.
-The device is a normal ring participant and detects an error in the local configuration. - The interruption of link connection(s)

-Set up at least one port for this feature.
+- Incorrect supply voltage - at least one of the 2 supply voltages is not operating - the internal supply voltage is not operating - When you operate the device outside of the user-specified temperature threshold values - When you operate the device outside of the user-specified humidity threshold values - Events for ring redundancy: - The device operates as a Redundancy Manager.
+The redundancy function of the device uses the alternative connection.
+There is no longer a redundancy reserve. - The device, as a ring participant, has detected an error in its ring redundancy settings.
+In the default setting, ring redundancy monitoring is inactive. - The interruption of link connection(s) Set up at least one port for this feature.
 In the Propagate connection error frame, you specify which ports the device signals for a link interruption.
-In the default setting, link monitoring is inactive. - The removal of the external memory

-The configuration profile in the external memory does not match the settings in the device.
+In the default setting, link monitoring is inactive. - The removal of the external memory - The configuration profile in the external memory does not match the settings in the device.